-It’s no doubt that each neighborhood in Long Beach has a unique personality, but it could be argued that the part of 4th Street deemed “Retro Row” is among the most unique.
-This small stretch of 4th Street, between Junipero Avenue and Cherry Avenue, is bursting with personality.
+It’s no doubt that each neighborhood in Long Beach has a unique personality.
+And one of the ones we love is “Retro Row.”
+This small stretch of 4th Street between Junipero Avenue and Cherry Avenue is bursting with personality.
 The spirit, vibrancy, and character of this corridor is unlike any other place in the city.

 Have you noticed the influx of roller skaters around Long Beach lately?
 Take one stroll down the walk and bike path at the beach and you will probably run into at least a few.
 Chances are they got their wheels from Moxi Roller Skate Shop on Retro Row.
 If you haven’t been there, it’s a bright, fun, and colorful shop to visit even if you aren’t in the market for some skates.
 They describe themselves as a full-service roller skate boutique.
 Their employees are all experienced skaters so whether you are new to the hobby, or have plenty of experience on eight wheels, they will assist in finding you the perfect pair within your budget.

 4th Street Vine

 This is more than just as wine bar.
 Nestled in the heart of Retro Row, 4th Street Vine features small production wines from around the world, along with a great craft beer list.
 The vibe is mellow and not pretentious.
 The exposed bricks and high beam ceiling create a nice open space.
 There are high tables along the wall for groups to gather, and cozy corners for more intimate conversations.
 The bar itself is a perfect place to sit if you want to learn more about the wines you are drinking.
 Tucked behind the bar, the patio allows you to escape from your busy daily life.
 You can even pretend to be on vacation for a few hours.